Chop Chop Tree logo

 Meggett, SC (29449)

-The Charleston County landfill accepts yard waste and logs for a fee.
-Many tree services include debris hauling and chipping in their quotes.
-Some neighborhoods offer curbside pickup for smaller branches during scheduled collection days.
-Wadmalaw Island and rural areas may require private hauling arrangements.
+The Charleston County landfill accepts yard waste and logs, usually for a fee.
+Many tree companies also include hauling and chipping as part of their service.
+In some neighborhoods, smaller branches can be set out for curbside pickup on scheduled collection days.
+For Wadmalaw Island and other rural areas, private hauling may be the most practical option.

-Bradford pears split easily during storms and have weak branch structure.
-Lombardy poplars suffer in Charleston's humidity and clay soils.
-Water oaks grow quickly but drop limbs as they age.
-Silver maples cause foundation and plumbing damage with aggressive root systems throughout Hollywood and suburban developments.
+Bradford pears are a poor choice because they split easily in storms and have weak branch structure.
+Lombardy poplars struggle in Charleston’s humidity and clay-heavy soil.
+Water oaks grow fast but often shed limbs as they mature.
+Silver maples can also create problems with aggressive roots that damage foundations and plumbing in suburbs and areas like Hollywood.

-Inspect trees after storms for hanging branches or cracks.
-Clear leaves and debris from around trunks to prevent fungal growth in humid conditions.
-Water newly planted trees during dry spells.
-Remove small suckers from the base.
-Schedule professional inspections annually, especially before hurricane season, to identify hazards requiring expert attention.
+After a storm, inspect trees for cracked limbs, hanging branches, or other obvious damage.
+Keep leaves and debris away from trunks to reduce fungal growth in humid weather.
+Water newly planted trees during dry periods and remove small suckers at the base when needed.
+It is still smart to schedule a professional tree inspection every year, especially before hurricane season, to catch hazards that need expert care.